 At a crosswalk, drivers slow for a child.
 No one stops to solve an equation.
 A need appears; a duty follows.
 That's attentiveness.

 Now scale up.
-An AI looks at a world full of "crosswalks" — workers, rivers, languages, customs.
+An AI looks at a world full of "crosswalks" — workers, rivers, languages, communities recovering from floods.
 Within that world, AI can treat each as an obstacle or as a relationship asking for care.
 The difference begins with the first look.

 Joan Tronto calls attentiveness "a suspension of one's self-interest, and a capacity genuinely to look from the perspective of the one in need."
 The opposite is what she names privileged irresponsibility: the luxury of not noticing.
 According to Tronto, "One of the great benefits of being in a position of superiority is that one need not exert conscious effort in maintaining that system.
 Such privileged irresponsibility usually takes the form of complete ignorance of a problem."
 Attentiveness is the discipline of refusing that luxury.